pkarsy/rfboot/help/Installation.md

 and insert the usb2rf module. rftool detects it and saves the Serial port device to ~/.usb2rf file.

-Note: Sometimes the module is detected as "/dev/ttUSB0".
-Another time as "/dev/ttUSB1", and so on. rftool however searches the "/dev/serial/by-id" directory and finds the correct usb2rf module.
+Note: Sometimes the module is detected as "/dev/ttyUSB0".
+Another time as "/dev/ttyUSB1", and so on. rftool instead searches the "/dev/serial/by-id" directory and always finds the correct usb2rf module.
-You can have more than one usb2rf devices and rftool will use the first one witch is connected.
+You can have more than one usb2rf devices and rftool will use the first one connected.

 ### Burn the appropriate firmware to usb2rf

+This step will work only if you already done the "rftool addport" step above.
-To upload the precompiled .hex
+Also ensure the module is the only one connected (if you happen to have more than one) To upload the precompiled .hex
 ```bash
 > cd usb2rf